QAFP Practice Exam – Sample Questions

 D.

-Suzana is approaching retirement and has a fixed income portfolio that will provide her with income when she retires next year.
-During her meeting with a financial planner, she mentions that long term interest rates have increased significantly over the past few years, although they still remain at low historical levels.
-This has caused the value of her portfolio to fall and she is concerned that there will not be enough funds available to pay her an income in retirement.
-To address this concern, what strategies are the most appropriate for the financial planner to recommend?
+4. Suzana is approaching retirement and has a fixed income portfolio that will provide her with income when she retires next year.
+At her meeting with a financial planner, she commented on the rise in long term interest rates that has occurred over the past few years that has caused the value of her portfolio to fall to a point where she is concerned that there will not be enough funds available to pay her an income in retirement.
+To address this concern, what strategies are the most appropriate for the financial planner to recommend assuming that the rise in long term interest rates will begin to slow and reverse downwards?

 A.